CIMIL/MusicalMetaversePlaygrounds_SynthLand/README.md

 npm start
 ```

-* We suggest using [ngrok](https://ngrok.com/ "ngrok") to forward the experience on the browser of an headset such as Meta Quest or Apple Vision Pro (not tested).
-See ngrok for instructions.
+* We suggest using [ngrok](https://ngrok.com/ "ngrok") to forward the experience on the browser of an headset such as Meta Quest.

 ```sh
 ngrok http http://localhost:8080 --region eu